I want to give you a little more depth of

 investment, so I'll price your work as closely as I can, at what I

-feel is a reasonable 20% net profit, and very importantly, with
+feel is a reasonable 20% net profit, and very importantly, with sufficient

-cost of a project.
+a project.

-In my experience, there is no single factor more responsible for
+In my experience, there is no single factor more responsible for problems

-money).
 This creates a lose-lose situation for everyone.

-I can not caution you strongly enough to be mindful of this
+I can not caution you strongly enough to be mindful of this important

-life preservers, fire extinguishers, brain surgery, and dental care."
+fire extinguishers, brain surgery, and dental care."

 And to that I would add, Home Surgery.